 Many retail businesses start off well and soon plan to expand in order for the business to flourish.
 While expansion certainly needs to be done, it must be done in moderation.
 Expanding too much, or too rapidly can lead to a variety of problems which a retail business may not be ready to face.

-Before attempting to expand and capture a bigger share of the market, business owners must ensure that they are adequately prepared to meet logistic challenges, financing concerns, staffing issues and supply chain management.
+Before attempting to expand and capture a bigger share of the market, business owners must ensure that they are adequately prepared to meet logistic challenges, financing concerns, staffing issues, and supply chain management.
 Expanding without preparation can make retail businesses battle out for survival.

 7. Problems with the management or leadership

-Lack of proper experience and incompetence of the management is one of the prime reasons why retail businesses fail.
+Lack of proper experience and incompetence of management is one of the prime reasons why retail businesses fail.
 Business owners must ensure that they spot and effectively address any management problems before they go out of hand.

 8. Economic conditions

 Economic factors are often out of the hands of business owners.
 Every once in a while, there will be an economic downturn and business owners cannot avoid such a scenario.
 However, those retailers, who keep themselves prepared financially for such a downturn, will find themselves managing through the tough times.

 Changing economic conditions is never in the hands of a business owner.
 However, training and planning to meet fluctuating economic conditions can prove to be the decisive factor to a retail business succeeding or failing.